RoboJackets/apiary/docs/admins/access-overrides.rst

 Manual grant
 ------------

-Administrators can generally grant manual access overrides to members, even if they're not eligible for a self-service access override.
+Administrators can generally grant manual access overrides to users, even if they're not eligible for a self-service access override.

 Manual overrides have two requirements: